 AD:VENTURE Programme – Data Protection Statement

 The AD:VENTURE programme is a business support programme, that delivers a range of support to new and young business, and individuals interested in starting a business.
-The programme is delivery by a consortium of organisations (delivery partners), and part funded by ERDF through MHCLG.
+The programme is delivery by a consortium of organisations (delivery partners), and part funded by ERDF through DLUHC.
 Remaining, funding in provided by a range of public and private organisations.

 Data Controller and designations of parties